Please follow university guidelines outlined in Bringing Back the Pack.

 - Statistics research in linear models, Bayesian methodology and its various applications to biology and other fields, genetics and evolutionary biology, multivariate data modeling including applications to ecological foodwebs and human brain imaging, survey sampling, nonparametric regression, statistical computing, Bayesian nonparametrics, Bayesian model selection, and complex lifetime modeling.

 Many of our faculty are formally involved with other research units on campus.
 The formal affiliations, joint appointments and membership on boards, include: Departments of Biology and of Mechanical Engineering, Center for Advanced Research Computing, Mind Research Network, Nanoscience Microsystems Engineering Program, and National Security Studies Program.
-The department has close connections with both Sandia and Los Alamos National Laboratories.
+The department has close connections with both Sandia

 students engage in research with our faculty and faculty from other units or the National Labs, through undergraduate and graduate research projects, Honor's thesis, MS Thesis and PhD Dissertations.
+Graduate and undergraduate students have been leading a Directed Reading Program (DRP

 Teaching, Learning, and Mentoring